microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Use the Horizontal Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
 Verify that right-click dismisses the utility.
    - [ ] Use the Vertical Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
 Verify that right-click dismisses the utility.
    - [ ] While using a Spacing utility, verify that using the mouse scroll wheel will adjust pixel color tolerance while measuring.
+   - [ ] Open mspaint and draw 1px-thick straight line, also click with a pencil to draw a single pixel.
+In any Spacing mode, verify that one of line's dimension is 1, and pixel's dimensions are 1x1.
  * In a multi-monitor setup with different dpis on each monitor:
    - [ ] Verify that the utilities work well on each monitor, with continuous mode on and off.
    - [ ] Without any window opened and a solid color as your background, verify the horizontal spacing matches the monitor's pixel width.
+   - [ ] Move your mouse back and forth around the edge of two monitors really quickly in each mode - verify nothing is broken.

  * Test the different settings and verify they are applied:
    - [ ] Activation shortcut
    - [ ] Continous mode